stolostron/rhacm-docs/_pages/board_maintenance.md

   - Blogs can go into a sprint milestone.
 Please also label `blog`.
   - DDF items are often requests from Red Hatters for enhancements to the product.
 These are treated as RFEs via the Jira process.
 Comment and close unless doc changes are required.
   - DDF items are also often requests for doc enhancements.
 Label them enhancements, not bugs.
 Get with developers to see what changes make sense, if any.
   - DDF items are also not opened in the proper release and sprint.
-Please change before you move from `untriage`.
+Please change before you move from `untriaged`.